Big Brother (Nineteen Eighty-Four): Existence

-In the novel, it is never explicitly indicated if Big Brother is or had been a real person, or is a fictional personification of the Party, similar to Britannia and Uncle Sam.
-Big Brother is described as appearing on posters and telescreens as a man in his mid-forties.
+Big Brother is described in the novel as "a man of about forty-five, with a heavy black moustache and ruggedly handsome features" and later as "black-haired, black-moustachioed, full of power and mysterious calm".
+His image appears everywhere on posters in public places:

 In Party propaganda, Big Brother is presented as one of the founders of the Party.
 At one point, Winston Smith, the protagonist of Orwell's novel, tries "to remember in what year he had first heard mention of Big Brother.
 He thought it must have been at some time in the sixties, but it was impossible to be certain.
 In the Party histories, Big Brother figured as the leader and guardian of the Revolution since its very earliest days.
 His exploits had been gradually pushed backwards in time until already they extended into the fabulous world of the forties and the thirties, when the capitalists in their strange cylindrical hats still rode through the streets of London".

+In the novel, it is unclear if Big Brother is or had been a real person, or is a fictional personification of the Party.
 In the fictional book The Theory and Practice of Oligarchical Collectivism, read by Winston Smith and purportedly written by political theorist Emmanuel Goldstein, Big Brother is referred to as infallible and all-powerful.
 No one has ever seen him and there is a reasonable certainty that he will never die.
-He is simply "the guise in which the Party chooses to exhibit itself to the world" since the emotions of love, fear and reverence are more easily focused on an individual (if only a face on the hoardings and a voice on the telescreens) than an organisation.
-When Winston Smith is later arrested, O'Brien repeats that Big Brother will never die.
-When Smith asks if Big Brother exists, O'Brien describes him as "the embodiment of the Party" and says that he will exist as long as the Party exists.
-When Winston asks "Does Big Brother exist the same way I do?" (meaning is Big Brother an actual human being), O'Brien replies "You do not exist" (meaning that Smith is now an unperson; an example of doublethink).
+He is simply "the guise in which the Party chooses to exhibit itself to the world" since the emotions of love, fear and reverence are more easily focused on an individual than an organisation.
+When Winston Smith is later arrested, O'Brien states that Big Brother will never die.
+When Smith asks if Big Brother exists, O'Brien describes him as "the embodiment of the Party".
+O'Brien also explains the reason for Big Brother's existence: "The object of persecution is persecution.
+The object of torture is torture.
+The object of power is power."

 Cult of personality

 Big Brother is the subject of a cult of personality.
 A spontaneous ritual of devotion to "BB" is illustrated at the end of the compulsory Two Minutes Hate:

-Though Oceania's Ministry of Truth, Ministry of Plenty and Ministry of Peace each have names with meanings deliberately opposite to their real purpose, the Ministry of Love is perhaps the most straightforward as "rehabilitated thought criminals" leave the Ministry as loyal subjects who have been brainwashed into adoring (loving) Big Brother, hence its name.
+Critical response

+The magazine Book ranked Big Brother no. 59 on its "100 best characters in fiction since 1900" list.
+Wizard magazine rated him the 75th-greatest villain of all time.
+Sally Watson-Jones writing in The Guardian described him as a "terrifying villain" due to his omnipotence as a god-like character made by the Inner Party.
+She commented that his existence is unimportant as his power comes from his superiority: "He is never wrong, has no idiosyncrasies that can be exploited, no personality that can be manipulated, no desire that can be leveraged against him."